Anne C. Feltovich

 A study of films reflecting ancient Greek and Roman themes, including westerns (such as Unforgiven and The Searchers), works of science fiction (such as Star Wars and Blade Runner), detective stories (such as The Maltese Falcon), and films explicitly based on Greek and Roman sources (such as Spartacus and O Brother, Where Art Thou).
 Classical texts will be juxtaposed with their film representations, there will be readings from modern writers on film and the classics, and attention will be given to the way in which films about the ancient world reflect the times in which they were made.
 (Same as Cinema and Media Studies 135.)
 Rubino.

-An examination of women’s roles in the ancient world through various sources: history, archaeology, law, literature and art.
-Covers the period from early Greece through classical Greece and down to Rome, and traces the shifts in attitudes during these periods.
-(Writing-intensive.)
+An introduction to the roles of women in the ancient world through various sources: history, art and archaeology, law, literature and medicine.
+Covers the period from Egypt to early and classical Greece and down to the Roman empire, and traces the shifts in attitudes during these periods.
 (Same as Women's Studies 140.)
-Maximum enrollment, 20.

 201F History of Ancient Western Philosophy.